rutwik98/ILS_DEMO_1/README.md

 - **Schema discovery** – `inspect_headers.py` and `view_dataframe.py` let us peek at headers/rows straight from the source exports, which confirmed every file follows the same (messy) pipe layout.
 That validation step was essential before attempting any automation.
 - **Bulk normalization** – `normalize_collection.py` walks every CSV matching `JUUL_Labs_Collection_California*.csv`, maps Relativity-style fields to a friendlier 31‑column target schema, and merges them into `merged_juul_mapped_31cols.csv`.
 The script also fixes common gaps (e.g., derives `FileExtension`, clones custodians, seeds empty columns) so analysts receive a consistent table regardless of the originating production.
-- **Column enrichment** – During normalization we deliberately populate/derive fields that are either missing or inconsistently delivered: `FileExtension` (parsed from `FileName` for downstream filtering), `Principal Custodian` and `CustodianDuplicate` (mirror of `Custodian` so legal teams can pivot on any alias), and `EmailContent` (initially copied from `ocr_text` so later NLP has a clean text column).
-When processing tranche 48, we further extend the schema with `Sentiment`, `Topics`, and `Key/Main Topics` so reviewers can sort, filter, and summarize communications without opening every document.
 - **Deep dive + enrichment** – `analyze_single_file.py` focuses on the largest tranche (`JUUL_Labs_Collection_California_48.csv`).
 In addition to the normalization above it:
   - Strips header chatter from `ocr_text` so subsequent NLP looks at message bodies.
   - Computes sentiment using NLTK’s VADER (with safe fallbacks) for reviewer triage.